Existence and optimal regularity theory for weak solutions of free transmission problems of quasilinear type via Leray-Lions method: Preliminary definitions and supporting lemmas

 \begin{definition}$($\cite[Definition 3.1]{MS22}$)$ Let $a,b>0$, $p\in [1,\infty)$ and $D$ be an open Lipschitz set, we define $\TT_{a,b}:W^{1,p}(D)\to W^{1,p}(D)$ as follows

 We define the $\TT_{a,b}$-operator also on the boundary level acting on $L^p(\partial D)$ to be \\ $\TT^{\partial D}_{a,b}:L^p(\partial D) \to L^p(\partial D)$ given by

 \end{definition}

-One can easily verify the following (c.f. \cite[Section 3]{MS22}) for all $q\in \R$ \be \ee As we have also seen in \cite{MS22}, the $\TT_{a,b}$ operator preserves any regularity upto Lipschitz.
+One can easily verify the following (c.f. \cite[Section 3]{MS22}) for all $q\in \R$ \be \ee As we have also seen in \cite{MS22}, the $\TT_{a,b}$ operator preserves any regularity up to Lipschitz.
 This means \begin{lemma} For a function $u:D\to \R$ and $\alpha \in [0,1]$, the following holds true

 Moreover, the following estimate holds

 \end{lemma} \begin{proof} We prove one way of the implication, the other way follows by similar arguments.
 Let $\TT_{a,b}(u) \in C^{0,\alpha}(D)$, then for $x,y \in D$ , the following holds